-36 cr. - Twelve credit hours in each of the three required areas of learning: social and behavioral sciences, arts and humanities, and science and mathematics (Note: Credit hours required in each area must be taken in at least two academic disciplines.)
+- 1. 36 credit hours: - Twelve credit hours in social and behavioral sciences - Twelve credit hours in arts and humanities - Twelve credit hours in sciences and mathematics

-18 cr. - A minimum of 18 additional credit hours in one of the preceding areas with courses from at least two academic departments-concentration area.
+(Note: Credit hours required in each area must be taken in at least two academic disciplines.)

-66 cr. - Electives (15 of the 66 hours must be course work within the Schools of Humanities, Social Sciences or Sciences)
+- 18 cr.
+A minimum of 18 additional credit hours in one of the preceding areas with courses from at least two academic departments-concentration area. - A grade of C or better must be achieved in the three required areas and the concentration area to be counted toward the degree. - 66 cr.
+Electives (15 of the 66 hours must be course work within the Schools of Humanities, Social Sciences or Sciences).